openshift/machine-config-operator/docs/OSUpgrades.md

 takes over.
 Previously, each individual node was running systemd units;
 now changes are coordinated via the MCO.

-When the administrator starts an `oc adm upgrade`, if a new `machine-os-content` is provided in the release image, it will be rolled out to the control plane and workers.
+When the administrator starts an `oc adm upgrade`, if a new `rhel-coreos` is provided in the release image, it will be rolled out to the control plane and workers.